FREQUENTLY ASKED QUESTIONS

 What is Destination Stewardship?

-A destination stewardship plan is a strategic approach to recreation and tourism management that focuses on environmental, cultural, social, and economic sustainability.
+Destination stewardship is a strategic approach to recreation and tourism management that focuses on environmental, cultural, social, and economic sustainability.
 It is a strong strategy for bringing people together, engaging stakeholders, supporting economic stability, protecting natural and cultural amenities, and improving access for all.
 One of destination stewardship’s core goals is ensuring communities, land managers, and tourism agencies are wholly invested in the decision-making and planning processes.

 Why does the region need this?